 Chromebooks do not support such software programs; it may be a while before such programs become available in online version.

-There are certainly some good online video editing services like WeVideo that you can use on a Chromebook.
+There are certainly some good online video editing services like WeVideo and others that can be used on a Chromebook.

 However, Chromebooks do not support professional video editing programs like Movie Plus, Cyberlink Power Director, Adobe Premier Elements and others.